 And Much More!Signing Savvy is an ideal resource to use while you learn sign language.
 It includes the ability to view signs, build word lists and share them with others, create digital flash cards and quizzes, view asl sentences, get tutoring, ...and more

-Sign of the Day - VISION
+Sign of the Day - DIRTY

 This article is part of our “Signs That Are Close...
 But Not the Same” series, which highlights signs that look similar, but have different meanings.